jamesls/fakeredis/README.rst

 that may require changes to your code:

 1. By default, each FakeRedis or FakeStrictRedis instance contains its own state.
-This is equivalent to the `singleton=True` option to previous versions of fakeredis.
+This is equivalent to the `singleton=False` option to previous versions of fakeredis.
 This change was made to improve isolation between tests.
 If you need to share state between instances, create a FakeServer, as described above.